KEROJAM/nixos/README.md

 This is My full nixos config

 # Dependecies
-1- Ether have a hyprland config or change the window manager all together
+1- Ether have a hyprland config, clone a dwm config and change the overlay to your username or change to a different window manager all together

-2- I Run this in unstable branch, that implies that some syntax may be off from stable
+2- I Run this in unstable branch, that implies that some syntax may be different from stable

 # Contents
  ## configuration.nix